keithjgrant/keithjgrant.com/content/posts/2019/01/social-web-overview.md

 If you’re the type of person who uses a static site generator (i.e. a developer or at least rather technically literate), you should be able to set this stuff up yourself.
-None of it is too complicated, but there are a lot of pieces to it.
+None of it is too complicated, but there several pieces to it.

 Each piece on its own is fairly straightforward, and there is a sort of exponential return: the more of these pieces you put in place, the more they work together to give you a smooth workflow.
 Which is why I want to start by illustrating the final experience.
-I will avoid bogging this down with the “how” (those will come in the following posts) and will instead focus on “what”.
-I will get into the specific details in the following posts.
+I will avoid bogging this down with the _how_ (that will come in the following posts) and will instead focus on _what_.
+I will get into the specifics in the following posts.

 If you already have a blog or website: Congratulations!
 You’re already on the IndieWeb.
 The rest is a series of enhancements you can make to add to that experience.